By Bruce Parham

 Our featured speaker will be Professor Willie Hensley, author of Fifty Miles from Tomorrow and an Alaskan who shaped the state we live in today.

-YOU ARE INVITED TO SUBMIT PROPOSALS FOR PAPERS, PANELS, AND POSTER SESSIONS.
 PAPER PRESENTATIONS ARE LIMITED TO 20 MINUTES.
 PRESENTERS MUST BE REGISTERED FOR THE CONFERENCE.

 PROPOSALS ARE DUE MAY 1, 2017 AND SHOULD BE SENT TO TIM TROLL, PROGRAM CHAIR, TROLL@GCI.NET.